 - Sun Exposure: Full sun

-- When it's in Trouble: Shriveled, yellow leaves; leaves falling off; split roots
+- Signs of a Problem: Shriveled, yellow leaves; leaves falling off; split roots

-- When it's Thriving: Upright green leaves; robust root
+- Signs of a Healthy Plant: Upright green leaves; robust root

 Starting Rutabaga From Seed